shenyuflying/yap/README.md

 1. support command line argument, which make it easier to use and easier to integrate to your program.
 2. support multi process profiling, which is good for PostgreSQL profiling.
 3. user can choose how many stack level to print, which make the result set shorter and easier to read.
+4. when stack level is set to 1 , instead of the stack ranking, the function ranking is printed
 4. the result set is neater and much more pretty.